Feature Photo: Getty Images

-It was an absolute triumph for the reborn Diavolo, and the first International title for President Silvio Berlusconi.
-The future Italian Prime Minister, who back in the days was “only” a successful and controversial businessman, had taken over a club on the verge of bankrupt, and raised them back to the highest peaks of Italian and European football in the space of four years.
+It was an absolute triumph for the reborn Diavolo and the first International title for President Silvio Berlusconi.
+The future Italian Prime Minister, who back in the days was “only” a successful and controversial businessman, had taken over a club on the verge of bankruptcy and raised them back to the highest peaks of Italian and European football in the space of four years.

 Commenting on the Final in Barcelona, French newspaper L‘Equipe wrote: “Once, there was the game of football.
 Then, along came Milan.”
 And it remained on top for long, we would add.